 If you want to add a little bit of variety to a smaller garden space you can work with a few different materials.
 This will make the garden space feel like it is more expensive than it really is.
-For example, you could have a wooden deck, some small pebbles in the ground and a stone path which will give a feeling of nature and make the garden feel much better than it is.
+For example, you could have a wooden deck, some small pebbles in the ground, and a stone path which will give a feeling of nature and make the garden feel much better than it is.
 When you do mix materials like this though you must make sure that you only use a maximum of three.
 Any more than this can confuse the landscape.

 4.Use a simple color scheme

 The same rule applies to your color scheme in the garden and you should always aim to put only three colors in the area.
 For example, you can look online at color schemes and choose three contrasting or complementary colors and use these throughout your garden with flowers, plant pots, and accessories to make a more designed and styled look.
-A great color combination for the whole year around is red, blue and yellow.
+A great color combination for the whole year round is red, blue, and yellow.